What is a Functioning Alcoholic?

 Getting Drunk When They Don’t Want To

 Do you know someone who goes out to have a drink or two and comes home wasted?
 That’s a hallmark of alcoholism.
-Functional alcoholics often can’t control themselves once they start drinking, and a single drink leads to a blackout before they realize it.
+High functional alcoholics often can’t control themselves once they start drinking, and a single drink leads to a blackout before they realize it.

 In fact, for this reason, some functional alcoholics don’t drink every day.
 But when they do, it’s messy.

 Not all alcoholics behave the same way.
 So, learn the signs and don’t assume someone’s fine just because they don’t drink every day.

 What is a functioning alcoholic and why are some problem drinkers able to live “functionally” while others aren’t?

 Functional alcoholics usually have a high level of education that allows them to maintain a successful career.
 They’ve learned to compartmentalize their drinking so that it doesn’t affect their professional life.